Lawson family murders, historic Madison building featured in Netflix series "28 Days Haunted"

 The Netflix production team subscribes to a theory popularized by famed paranormal investigators Ed and Lorraine Warren, authors associated with prominent cases of alleged hauntings, including the Amityville house on which the "The Amityville Horror" books and films were based.

-The Warrens held that it takes 28 days to pierce the veil between the human and spirit worlds.
-So, Netflix show makers asked the Millers for carte blanche access to their building for 28 days between Aug.
+The Warrens say that it takes 28 days to pierce the veil between the human and spirit worlds.
+So Netflix show makers asked the Millers for carte blanche access to their building for 28 days between Aug.
 12 and Sept.
 15, 2021.

 The Millers obliged and closed their popular store for the month.
 They were not allowed access to the store during the experiment and were not told of a paranormal team's findings.

-Medium Miller announces in episode 1 before entering the building that she senses two children at the top of a staircase.
+Medium Miller announced in Episode 1 before entering the building that she sensed two children at the top of a staircase.

 SPOILER ALERT